 This category includes cash and cash equivalents, cash pledged as collateral, trade and other receivables, reverse repurchase agreements and some unlisted debt instruments.
-Unlisted debt instruments that are classified as financial assets at amortised cost include fixed and floating rate notes and redeemable preference shares.
+Unlisted debt instruments that are classified as financial assets at amortised cost include fixed and floating rate notes.